-In our final algorithm for GLM-CMDP, we will use the method from this section for each state-action pair.
-Here, we solely focus on this resulting online estimation problem without any reference to the CMDP setup.
-Specifically, given a link function $\Phi$, the learner observes sequence of contexts $x_t \in \C{X}$ ($t=1,2,\ldots$) and a sample $y_t$ drawn from the distribution $P_t \equiv \nabla \Phi(W^*x_t)$ over a finite domain of size $S$.
-Here, $W^*$ denotes the true parameter for the given GLM model.
+In our final algorithm for GLM-CMDP, we will use the method from this section for estimating the next state distribution for each state-action pair.
+The reward parameter $\theta_{sa}$ and confidence set $\Theta_{sa}$ is estimated using the linear bandit estimator (\cite{lattimore_szepesvári_2020}, Chap.
+20).
+Here, we solely focus on the following online estimation problem without any reference to the CMDP setup.
+Specifically, given a link function $\Phi$, the learner observes a sequence of contexts $x_t \in \C{X}$ ($t=1,2,\ldots$) and a sample $y_t$ drawn from the distribution $P_t \equiv \nabla \Phi(W^*x_t)$ over a finite domain of size $S$.
+Here, we use $W^*$ to denote the true parameter for the given GLM model.
 The learner's task is to compute an estimate $W_t$ for $W^*$ and a confidence set $\C{W}_t$ after any such $t$ samples.
-We frame this as an online optimization problem with the following loss sequence based on the negative log-likelihood:
+We frame this as an online optimization problem with the following loss sequence (based on the negative log-likelihood):

 where $y_t$ is the one-hot representation of the observed sample in round $t$.
 This loss function preserves the strong convexity of $\Phi$ with respect to $W x_t$ and is a proper loss function \citep{agarwal2013selective}: